 The application is available online.
-By following the three steps at this link, you'll set up a secure ApplyWeb account to complete your online application.
-Applications are valid for one year beyond the initial semester desired for enrollment, after which you would be required to submit a new application.
+Setting up a secure ApplyWeb account is necessary to complete the online application.
+Applications are valid for one year beyond the initial semester desired for enrollment, after which a student is required to submit a new application.